Practice Nursing_image02

 Contact hours

-The programme includes 17 taught days delivered online with the exception of practical sessions.
+The programme includes 17 taught days which will be delivered face to face at the DMU campus.
 Taught days are 6 hours in length.
 There is also time available of three hours throughout the programme for students to access support for academic work from the programme team.
 This includes group tutorials and one-to-one sessions.
 Each student will be supported by a personal tutor from the teaching team throughout the programme.

 Academic expertise